Updated on January 26th, 2021

 The best place to stay in Bucharest in winter is close to the Old Town.
 From here you will be able to walk to most of the top things to do.
 If you would like something a bit quieter, move outwards from the Old Town a few streets and still be in a central location.

 There are some great funky hostels in Bucharest which start at $7 USD for a dorm bed.
 Although not in the Old Town a friend stayed at Podstel Bucharest and loved it.
 They organise weekly events, group meals and are a great place for solo travellers.
 They have a cafe on-site and look really homey.
 Rated 9.1/10 on Booking.
 Check current rates here.

 If you would like to be in the heart of the Old Town try the Sleep Inn Hostel.
 Although not rated the best for solo travellers, if you are travelling with someone this hostel could be your best bet.
 The hostel offers private and dorm rooms.
 Dorms start at $9 USD per night and get an 8.5/10 on Booking.
 Check current rates here.

 There are some really cute Airbnb’s scattered near the city.
 I stayed at The River Studio which unfortunately isn’t available now.
 Another couple of places that look really cute and are nearby are the Calea Victoriei Apartment and Old Town View flat.
 They are located 1km west of the Old Town.
-For $30 USD/night you have cooking appliances and a living area which looks out over Palace of the Parliament.
+For $30 USD/night you have cooking appliances and a living area that looks out over the Palace of the Parliament.
 Only 2 blocks from Cigmigiu Gardens and nearby supermarkets.
 If you are travelling with someone this is a nice alternative to staying in a hostel.